 Analysis Group Inc.

-I developed the facilitation approach, desired outcomes, agendas, and co-facilitated the advisory committee meetings for the City of Boston's Zero Waste planning process.
+Developing the facilitation approach, desired outcomes, and agendas, and co-facilitating the advisory committee meetings for the City of Boston's Zero Waste planning process.

 Designing, organizing, and facilitating a series of eight roundtables for the Clean Tech Initiative that brought together a wide range of stakeholders from all sectors to discuss strengths, opportunities, and needs to build the clean tech economy in Massachusetts.

-I helped organize the first Green Chemistry Innovators Roundtable for UMass Lowell’s Lowell Center for Sustainable Production, articulating meeting goals, developing the agenda to meet those goals, and persuading companies to come.
-Sixty participants from all sectors came to discuss barriers and drivers to green chemistry practices, ultimately evolving into the Green Chemistry and Commerce Council (GC3).
-I have worked on and off with the GC3 for the past 14 years, facilitating working groups and meetings, and designing engaging annual Roundtables.
+Helping to organize the first Green Chemistry Innovators Roundtable for UMass Lowell’s Lowell Center for Sustainable Production, articulating meeting goals, developing the agenda to meet those goals, and persuading companies to participate.
+The success of this meeting led to the creation of the Green Chemistry & Commerce Council (GC3), which Amy continued to consult to, facilitating working groups and meetings, and helping to design an annual Roundtable.

-As an appointed member of newly elected Governor Deval Patrick’s Transition Team on Energy and Environment, I participated in public meetings throughout the state and helped to organize the input received into recommendations to the governor.
+As an appointed member of newly elected Governor Deval Patrick’s Transition Team on Energy and Environment, participating in public meetings throughout the state and helping to organize the input received into recommendations to the governor.

-As Executive Director of the Chelsea Center for Recycling and Economic Development, I regularly brought together businesses, researchers, and regulatory officials to discuss needs and barriers to the development and use of recycled products, including technical, business, and policy related issues.
+As Executive Director of the Chelsea Center for Recycling and Economic Development, bringing together businesses, researchers, and regulatory officials to discuss needs and barriers to the development and use of recycled products, including technical, business, and policy- related issues.

-I brought together a range of community and business stakeholders to provide input into the design of San Francisco’s first multi-material curbside recycling program, the largest curbside recycling program in the country.
-The plan laid out roles for private and not-for-profit organizations.
+Bringing together a range of community and business stakeholders to provide input into the design of San Francisco’s first multi-material curbside recycling program, the largest curbside recycling program in the country.